kojix2/LibUI/examples2/README.md

 should include all code specific to the combobox-widget, and so forth.
 Code used for this purpose should be contained within a single .rb file only, as well as the libui-bindings necessary to demonstrate its functionality (e. g. toplevel LibUI or UI, the main window, usually a box to contain the widget at hand, and so forth).
+This way a new user can look at the included functionality, learn from it, and quickly adapt it to his or her use case.

 - Provide explanations to any other methods and functions that are offered by this project, even if it may not be directly related to a specific widget.
-For instance, querying the current libui-version, if that is made available by upstream code.
+For instance, querying the current libui-version, if that is made available by upstream code, and similar functionality that new users may find useful, or old users may have forgotten - thus, this also serves as a quick refresher for remembering how to use something, with a focus on specific widgets.

 - Documentation and explanations within those individual .rb files.
 That way new users of this project may learn the bindings made available by kojix2 more rapidly so.

 Stay tuned for more updates in this regard in the long run.
-Right now nine widgets have been added; expect more code in this regard over the next days and weeks. \o/
+Right now nine widgets have been added; expect more code in this regard over the next weeks or months. \o/

-I also invite others to contribute changes, including documentation.
+I also invite other people to contribute changes, including documentation.
 Let's improve the default experience of ruby + libui for new users, as well as provide working reference implementations for all functionality made available in ruby-libui.

 So far (this update) almost 82 "components" are verified by examples in the subdirectory examples2/ here.
 I think we are close to 50% in total now or almost at 50%.

-Widgets that have been added to this subdirectory include, as standalone files:
+Widgets that have been added to this subdirectory include, as standalone files, in alphabetical
+order:

     button.rb
     checkbox.rb